casoetan/fancy_cars/assumptions.md

 # My Assumptions

+- Not for production
+- Will still be tested by a QA
+- No tests
 - Did not handle errors
 - Did not handled failed responses
 - Hack to handle on end reach being called twice.
 Couldn't use the latest react-native still on Sierra